 Dec 16, 2016|

 It’s official!
 The beautiful city of Rio de Janeiro has been named a UNESCO World Heritage Site as of Tuesday, December 13th, 2016.
 Have you ever wondered, what qualifies a city to be a World Heritage Site?
 Well, I have the answer for you.
-If the United Nations Educational, Scientific, and Cultural Organization (aka UNESCO), votes that there is special cultural or physical significance, that place can be declared a World Heritage Site.
+If the United Nations Educational, Scientific, and Cultural Organization (aka UNESCO), votes that there is a special cultural or physical significance, that place can be declared a World Heritage Site.
 And it looks like Rio just made the cut!

 With the recent tourism boost during the World Cup in 2014 and the Summer Olympic Games in August 2016, there has been a lot of international attention on Brazil’s “Marvelous City.”
 But it was Rio’s “extraordinary fusion” of manmade and natural beauty, that caught UNESCO’s eyes.
 For example, Tijuca National Park, one of the world’s largest forested areas encompassed entirely within an urban setting, undoubtedly contributed to Rio’s new title.
-And its wide bay, and great waterfront open spaces helped as well.
+And its wide bay and great waterfront open spaces helped as well.
 UNESCO boasts about the city’s unparalleled beauty highlighting its key elements:

 - Sugarloaf Mountain